Top Tips for LGBTQ+ MBA Applicants

 With all of our clients (not only members of the LGBTQ+ community), we encourage people to be themselves authentically.
 Embrace your individuality, your quirkiness, and your queerness, along with all the other things that make you unique.

-The Reaching Out MBA Conference (ROMBA) is the world’s largest gathering of LGBT+ business students and alumni.
-This event educates, inspires, and connects our community through C-suite panels, workshops, competitions, a host of receptions, and a career fair with 100 corporate partners across industries recruiting LGBTQ+ MBA talent.
+The Reaching Out MBA Conference (ROMBA) is held every fall in a major U.S. city.
+The 2025 conference is scheduled for September 25–27 in New Orleans.
+This event educates, inspires, and connects our community through C-suite panels, workshops, competitions, a range of receptions, and a career fair featuring 100 corporate partners across various industries, all recruiting LGBTQ+ MBA talent.

 After you’ve been accepted:

 The Point Foundation (Point) is the nation’s largest scholarship-granting organization for lesbian, gay, bisexual, transgender, and queer (LGBTQ) students of merit.
 Point promotes change through scholarship funding, mentorship, leadership development, and community service training.
-To apply, applicants must be planning to attend a degree-granting undergraduate or graduate/ doctoral program.
+To apply, applicants must be planning to attend a degree-granting undergraduate or graduate program, including doctoral programs.
 More information is available via the link above.

 Several members of our team brought up the complexities of navigating the application process when one has multiple identities, such as being trans or non-binary, femme, from a low-income background, or non-white.